99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 <img width="450" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/ad7a1c71-5da4-42ab-9e64-62d9d40a57a1">

-Envelope Encryption: KMS has a limit of 4kb, if you want more, use Envelope Encryption which corresponds to GenerateDataKey API
+Envelope Encryption: KMS has a limit of 4kb, if you want more, use Envelope Encryption which corresponds to GenerateDataKey API.
+GenerateDataKey: obtain an encryption key from KMS that we can then use within the function code to encrypt the file.
+This ensures that the file is encrypted BEFORE it is uploaded to Amazon S3.

 KMS limits: ThrottlingException, to respond use Exponential backoff, all services that use KMS share a quota across all regions and accounts. we can use DKE caching or you can request quota increase through API or AWS support.